Forest Bluff Montessori School FAQ

 How do Forest Bluff students transition to traditional schools?

 Our graduates report great ease and success in transitioning to high school, and continually earn top honors, grades and leadership positions in their high school and college years.
-Our students have successfully matriculated locally at Beacon Academy, Lake Forest Academy, Lake Forest High School, Loyola Academy, New Trier High School, Woodlands Academy of the Sacred Heart, and across the country at schools including Andover, Exeter and Deerfield Academies, Montessori High School at University Circle, St. Paul’s, Thacher, and Westminster.
+Our students have successfully matriculated locally at Beacon Academy, Lake Forest Academy, Lake Forest High School, Loyola Academy, New Trier High School, Woodlands Academy of the Sacred Heart, and across the country at schools including Andover, Exeter and Deerfield Academies, St. Paul’s, Thacher, and Westminster.

 Our alumni consistently say that study skills and time management they learned at Forest Bluff, as well as the depth of their academic understanding, facilitated a smooth transition and helped them to keep up with rigorous school work.
 Because our students are not tested and graded, they carry no built-up anxieties with them to their high school exams, and actually look forward to showing what they know.
 And because they have not been overwhelmed with homework from the age of six, they approach their at-home assignments with fresh energy and interest.
 Most importantly, the love of learning cultivated and protected at Forest Bluff lasts through high school and college, and leads our students to choose challenging AP, International Baccalaureate, and honors level courses far beyond the average load.